IsaacEhuan/IsaacEhuan/README.md

 ---
 ### About me:
-- 🔭 I’m currently studying the sixth semester of college.
+- 🔭 I’m currently studying the seventh semester of college.
 - 💬 Languages: Spanish(Native), English(B2)
 - 😄 Pronouns: He/They